top of page

 This was followed by a small mackerel tartlet with potato and horse radish cream.
 This looked great with berries on top and the mackerel whilst only a mouthful was complimented by the horse radish.

 The next dish was fun.
-It had a proper Yorkshire twist, being a braised ox cheek ball in deep fried in Yorkshire pudding batter with fermented cucumber.
-It was served on a dish of grains on the end of a thin birch twig.
+It had a proper Yorkshire twist, being a braised ox cheek ball which had been deep fried in Yorkshire pudding batter served with fermented cucumber.
+It was presented in a dish of grains on the end of a thin birch twig.
 Very interesting, perhaps tasting more like a savoury doughnut than a Yorkshire pud, but tasty all the same.

-We were then served some home-made sourdough with Jersey butter and grains as well as a 3 day reduced chicken dripping with herbs.
-The bread was great as was the butter, the chicken dripping was tasty was a bit too fatty for me (although I am sure friends would disagree!).
+We were then served some home-made sourdough with Jersey butter and grains, as well as a 3 day reduced chicken dripping with herbs.
+The bread was great as was the butter, the chicken dripping was rich but was a bit too fatty for my taste.

 Wine number two was a beautiful crisp French Chablis.